+Figure 6: Research design

 Research approach

-The study is based on quantitative type of research.
+The study was based on quantitative type of research.
 It quantifies the availability of public transit service by using caring capacity, route coverage, service frequency, number of bus and LRT, number of routes and number of transit stops.
 It also quantifies neighborhood characteristics in terms of number of population, number of labor force, income level of Woreda communities and area coverage.

 Data Type and Source